spintactics/Investing-Guide/README.md

 ### Traditional or Roth

 Both 401ks and IRAs come in 2 versions, traditional and roth.
 If you can max out all your retirement accounts, then you should be using a roth, and convert all your traditional retirement accounts into roth.
 Converting a traditional account to roth means you'll pay income tax on the amount converted.
-You can convert in phases.
+You can convert in phases if you can't afford the income tax of the full conversion at once.

 * Note that a traditional 401k/IRA has RMD, Required Minimum Distribution.
 This means that at the age of 72, you must liquidate the whole account within 10 years.
 Thus, if you have a large balance, you will skyrocket in tax bracket.
-If you pass on the account, they will also be subject to RMD.
+If someone else inherits your account, they will also be subject to RMD.
 Roth has no such restrictions.

 Below I will illustrate the differences between Traditional and Roth accounts with some examples.
 Here are the assumptions we will make across both examples:
 * You contribute $20,000 per year for 30 years. $600,000 total contributions